 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.

 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for A.A. membership; we are self supporting through our own contributions.
 A.A. is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.

 A.A. members, as volunteers, are happy to offer help by sharing their experience, strength and hope in staying sober.
 One of the ways members stay sober is by helping other alcoholics to achieve sobriety.

 Alcoholics Anonymous is a program of a new way of life without alcohol, a program that is working successfully for millions of men and women throughout the world, and in all walks of life.
 The experience of A.A. members is that alcoholism is a progressive illness that cannot be cured, but which, like some other illnesses, can be arrested—by staying away from the first drink, one day at a time.

-Howard Johnson Hotel, Conway, AR
+Area Assembly, Howard Johnson, Conway, AR